Distributed Stochastic Gradient Descent: Nonconvexity, Nonsmoothness, and Convergence to Local Minima: Continuous-Time Dynamics and the Stable-Manifold Theorem

 \section{Continuous-Time Dynamics and the Stable-Manifold Theorem}

-In Section \ref{sec:stab-man-review} we review the stable manifold theorem for DGF.\footnote{In fact, the stable manifold applies to the process \eqref{eq:ODE1}.
-However, to simplify nomenclature we refer to it as the stable manifold for DGF.} In Section \ref{sec:stable-man-key-defs} we review some key definitions pertinent to the stable manifold that will be required in the subsequent analysis.
-In Section \ref{sec:stabl-man-C3-smooth} we prove an important smoothness property of the stable manifold that will be required later.
+The analysis of Section \ref{sec:D-SGD-geometry} will build off of the stable-manifold theorem derived in \citep{SMKP-TAC2020}.
+In this section, we review the key results from \citep{SMKP-TAC2020} that will be required later in the paper.
+In particular, in Section \ref{sec:stab-man-review} we review the stable-manifold theorem for DGF.\footnote{In fact, the stable manifold applies to the process \eqref{eq:ODE1}.
+However, to simplify nomenclature we refer to it as the stable manifold for DGF.} In Section \ref{sec:stable-man-key-defs} we review some key definitions from \citep{SMKP-TAC2020} that will be required in the subsequent analysis.\footnote{In order to minimize the overlap between this paper and \citep{SMKP-TAC2020}, Sections \ref{sec:stab-man-review}--\ref{sec:stable-man-key-defs} review only the material from \citep{SMKP-TAC2020} that is required to keep the present paper self contained.} In Section \ref{sec:stabl-man-C3-smooth} we prove an important smoothness property of the stable manifold that will be required later.